 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LV[fn] Oh_god of_hosts restore_us and_shine face_your and_saved.
+OET-LV [fn] Oh_god hosts restore_us and_shine face_of_your and_saved.

 80:8 Note: KJB: Ps.80.7

-UHB8 אֱלֹהִ֣ים צְבָא֣וֹת הֲשִׁיבֵ֑נוּ וְהָאֵ֥ר פָּ֝נֶ֗יךָ וְנִוָּשֵֽׁעָה׃
+UHB 8 אֱלֹהִ֣ים צְבָא֣וֹת הֲשִׁיבֵ֑נוּ וְהָאֵ֥ר פָּ֝נֶ֗יךָ וְנִוָּשֵֽׁעָה׃ ‡

-(8 ʼₑlohiym ʦəⱱāʼōt hₐshīⱱēnū vəhāʼēr pāneykā vəniūāshēˊāh.)
+(8 ʼₑlohim ʦəⱱāʼōt hₐshīⱱēnū vəhāʼēr pāneykā vəniūāshēˊāh.)

-Key: yellow:verbs, blue:Elohim.
+Key: khaki:verbs, blue:Elohim.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).